 A wrongful death claim compensates surviving family members for their own losses after a loved one dies due to negligence, including lost financial support, companionship, and funeral costs.
 A survival action compensates the deceased person’s estate for damages suffered before death, such as medical bills and lost wages.
 Both claims can be filed together under California law.

-For Ontario families, the wrongful death vs. survival action distinction under California wrongful death laws determines who files, who recovers, and what damages are available.
+For Ontario families, the wrongful death vs. survival action distinction depends on California wrongful death laws, which determine who files, who recovers, and what damages are available.
 Ontario personal injury attorneys handle both types of claims under the same statewide standards.

 | Wrongful Death Claim | Survival Action | |